pgsleepy/ultimatexr.io-1/content/docs/programming-guide/state-serialization-and-synchronization/statesave.md

 }
 ```

-When reading, the `stateSerializationVersion` method parameter will be the value of the component's `StateSerializationVersion` at the moment the component was serialized.
-When writing, it will take the current component's `StateSerializationVersion` value.
+When reading, the `effectiveVersion` output will be the value of the component's `StateSerializationVersion` at the moment the component was serialized.
+When writing, it will be the current component's `StateSerializationVersion` value.
 Using the updated version, the flashlight component has now support for the `intensity` parameter in the `Light` while still keeping support for the old version.

 ## `UxrStateSaveLevel`